-We believe that our school values of forgiveness, compassion, peace, perseverance, respect and justice should be visible throughout our approach to behaviour management.
+We believe that our school values of

+forgiveness, compassion, peace, perseverance, respect and justice should be visible throughout our approach to behaviour management.

 We recognise that some children have experienced trauma in their lives due to exposure to adverse childhood experiences such as neglect or abuse.
-These children approach to behaviour management that places relationships and a sense of safety and security at the heart of classroom management, encourages nurture, warmth and empathy, even when a child or young person is presenting with behaviours that feel challenging, promotes sense a community and belonging and takes individual circumstances into account.
+These children need behaviour an approach to management that places relationships and a sense of safety and security at the heart of classroom management, encourages nurture, warmth and empathy, even when a child or young person is presenting with behaviours that feel promotes sense challenging, a community and belonging and takes individual circumstances into account.